section-engineering-education/engineering-education/content/articles/algorithmic-trading-bot-using-python/index.md

 ### Introduction
-Trading online has become one of the moat popular investment in the current world today.
+Trading online has become one of the most popular investment in the current world.
-The likes of cryptocurrency and forex being the leading area.
+The likes of cryptocurrency and forex being the leading areas.
-Due to this popularity, programmers have emerged trying to come with in which the trading process can be automated for more profits.
+Due to this popularity, programmers have emerged trying to come with a way in which the trading process can be automated for more profits.

 In this tutorial, we are to look at how one can start off his/her journey in programming a trading bot.

 ### What is a Trading Bot?

 As stated in the introduction, a trading bot is simply a robot in form of a software that automates the trading process.
-It uses past data to give out expected outcomes that look down to the past data patterns.
-From these past patterns, it generates patterns expected in future.
+It uses past data to give out expected outcomes that look down to the past data patterns.From these past patterns, it generates predictions to immitate past data.

 ### Prerequisites/ Requirements

 The main prerequisite for this tutorial is the basic knowledge of python and its algorithms.
 For the matter of testing, we will use **QUANTCONNECT** which uses lean engine to integrate your code with the trading site.

-That means you don't actually require an offline editor since the site provides its own editor.
+That means that you don't actually require an offline editor since the site provides its own coding environment.

 ### Coding and Development